Operation: Circus 3

 The enemy aircraft then crashed into a wood.
 Green 1 then observed a Spitfire which he assumed to be Green 2 flying very slowly about 100 feet from the ground and being attacked by 2 Me109s.
 Green 1 approached and drove off the enemy aircraft without being able to fire for fear of hitting Green 2.

 It is widely believed that the Luftwaffe pilot who carried out this action was the German Ace Walther Oesau.
-Walther had a claim of over 117 abschüsse and was himself shot down and killed on May 11th, 1944 flying an Bf109 G-6 green by American pilots in P-38's over St. Vith, Belgium.
-Walther Oesau pictured left and 2nd from the left in the group photo. (see Kracker Luftwaffe Archive on this site)
+Walther had a claim of over 117 abschüsse and was himself shot down and killed on May 11th, 1944 flying a Bf109 G-6 green by American pilots in P-38s over St. Vith, Belgium.
+Walther Oesau is shown left and 2nd from the left in the group photo. (see Kracker Luftwaffe Archive on this site)

-P/O Hill was imprisoned in Stalag Luft 111, escaping from the camp no less than 3 times - the Germans then sent him to Colditz prison (PoW No: 405) where he remained for the rest of the war.
+P/O. Hill was imprisoned in Stalag Luft Sagan, escaping from the camp no less than 3 times - the Germans then sent him to Colditz prison where he remained for the rest of the war.
 He was released in May 1945 as a Flight Lieutenant and made an MBE for distinguished service as a PoW. (see below)

 Sgt.
 Herbert David Denchfield (shown right) of 610 Squadron was also shot down the following day and met up with Geoffrey.
 His story can be read here.